 There are also, sadly, no guarantees and even after three sets of combination vaccines occasionally puppies still get sick.

-So always be careful to avoid dogs who might appear sick, or areas where stray dogs may roam.
+So always be careful to avoid dogs who might appear sick, or areas where stray dogs might roam.

 Did you know that it's possible to vaccinate your own puppy at home?

 Adult dogs must by law receive annual dog 'booster' vaccinations for Rabies (although some vaccines provide 3 years of protection).

 There is an annual booster recommendation for most CORE vaccines too but your vet can check the antibody 'titers' (basically the level of antibodies in your dog's bloodstream to any particular disease) and vaccinate only if they are too low.